JakaCobot/JakaCobot.github.io/docs/en/guide/addOn/userguide.md

 ::: tip Tip:
 In addition to the above content, it is important to ensure that the user guide's language should be concise, easy to understand, and suitable for the target reader of the add-on.
 :::

+## How to publish the manual
+---

+**standalone document**
+Currently, JAKA supports to provide the user guide along with the packages in the form of PDF.Any changes in the future will be updated here.